mlochbaum/BQN/doc/leading.md

 ### Leading axis agreement

-Scalar functions, and the Each (`¨`) and Depth (`⚇`) modifiers, use leading axis agreement to match their arguments together.
+Arithmetic functions, and the Each (`¨`) and Depth (`⚇`) modifiers, use leading axis agreement to match their arguments together.
 All axes of the lower-rank argument are matched with the leading axes of the higher-rank one, and axes matched together must have the same length.
 After pairing axes in this way, a single element of the lower-rank argument might correspond to any number of elements of the higher-rank one.
 It's reused for each of those corresponding elements.

         ⊢ x ← 3‿2‿4 ⥊ ↕60     # A rank-3 array
         100‿0‿200 + x         # 0-cells paired with 2-cells